-The MSc Finance is a one-year, full-time bilingual programme.
+The MSc Finance is a full-time bilingual programme and can be completed in a year.
 Students are required to complete 36 academic units (AUs) consisting of core and elective courses.
 Students who successfully complete all the course requirements will be awarded a degree in MSc Finance by Nanyang Technological University.

 The programme is designed for students to gain practical insight into finance principles required for a rewarding career in finance.
 On top of the structured and rigorous curriculum, we also engage in a range of activities like Student Industry Field Trips (SIFTs), thought series, and personal and professional development guidance so as to build a platform to meet with industry experts and to develop your skills.

 The curriculum is subjected to changes.
 The University reserves the right to revise the curriculum.